Feyerabend/ABC80/README.md

 * 1978 ABC80 sold for approx. 6,000 SEK, which is today ca $2,500 USD, not far from the PET.
 * 1983 Commodore 64 sold for $595 which is today ca $1,700 USD.

+The ABC80 was a collaboration between DIAB Industries behind the technology, Scandia Metric with its roots in industry, and Luxor which made radios and television sets.

+Specifications ABC80:
+* Zilog Z80, 3 MHz
+* 16K RAM (could be expanded to 32K)
+* 16K ROM with BASIC semicompilator/interpreter and e.g. drivers for a tape recorder.
+* Monitor B/W included
+* 78x72 dots (Videotex/Prestel)
+* Swedish keyboard (sold in some other countries also, Hungary e.g.)
+* Sound (actually decent chip, but not fully used)
+* Expansion slot (4680 bus)

+*Conclusion: ABC80 had industrial strength, was very solid with software in ROM, fast and reliable (one or two bugs maybe, later corrected).
+Expansion was key to the construction and essential, as it was basically designed for industry and primarily not games or business.
+The later generalization with ABC800 made it easier for expansion in those latter fields.
+It had color, better graphics, better BASIC and more variations.*

+*On the other hand segments which could also have gained from the success of ABC80, such as schools, graphic, gaming and sound technology etc. were left behind.
+Instead schools were completely misled by investing in failed projects like this as COMPIS.
+But that is another story...*

 ## The code